The 5 Best No Clog Toilet Reviews in 2021

 A powerful flush that consumes massive amounts of water doesn’t do much good.
 More often than not, it can cost you dearly in terms of water bills.
 The industry dictates 1.6 GPF.
 However, models with WaterSense certification use 1.28 GPF or less.
 That makes them 20% more water-efficient than the federal standard of 1.6 GPF.

-Also, an efficient flush system, such a dual-flush, will help you cut down your water expenses even further.
+Also, an efficient flush system, such as a dual-flush, will help you cut down your water expenses even further.
 Woodbridge T-0019 is one such toilet.
 You can choose between two flush modes for solid and liquid wastes.
 Hence, it offers a high level of efficiency and water management.

 Flush Valve & Trap Way Size